esm7/obsidian-rtl/README.md

 - This plugin only treats the Markdown editor, preview and export.
 There are some areas of the app, like the Outline view, that are not covered for now.
 - Auto-pair brackets is disabled in RTL ([CodeMirror bug with a pending fix](https://github.com/esm7/obsidian-rtl/issues/7)).
 - When an RTL line ends with an LTR word, the End key misbehaves.
 [CodeMirror bug](https://github.com/codemirror/CodeMirror/issues/6531).
+- There are various glitches in handling some keyboard shortcuts in RTL, e.g. Ctrl+Home/Ctrl+End are not properly handled yet, Ctrl+Left lands on the wrong character and some others.
+These are very hard to overcome due to the patchy RTL support of the current CodeMirror versions, and occasionally I'm able to improve things a bit.

 ## Changelog

+### 0.0.7

+- Improved the handling of the Home & End keys (without Shift at this point) in RTL.
+It's still not perfect (CodeMirror is not good at this) but at least the basic functionality works.
+- Some adaptations to the newest Obsidian API.
+- Setting the direction of the note title (https://github.com/esm7/obsidian-rtl/issues/15) is now configurable.

 ### 0.0.6